dev-simeon/pardomart-admin/api/docs/VendorApi.md

-let latitude: number; //User\'s current latitude to sort vendors by distance. (optional) (default to undefined) let longitude: number; //User\'s current longitude to sort vendors by distance. (optional) (default to undefined) let userId: string; //Filter vendors by the user who owns them. (optional) (default to undefined) let page: number; //Page number for pagination. (optional) (default to 1) let size: number; //Number of items per page. (optional) (default to 20)
+let latitude: number; //User\'s current latitude to sort vendors by distance. (optional) (default to undefined) let longitude: number; //User\'s current longitude to sort vendors by distance. (optional) (default to undefined) let userId: string; //Filter vendors by the user who owns them. (optional) (default to undefined) let isVerified: boolean; //Filter vendors by their verification status. (optional) (default to undefined) let isPublished: boolean; //Filter vendors by their published status. (optional) (default to undefined) let createdAtStart: string; //Filter vendors created on or after this date (ISO 8601 format). (optional) (default to undefined) let createdAtEnd: string; //Filter vendors created on or before this date (ISO 8601 format). (optional) (default to undefined) let page: number; //Page number for pagination. (optional) (default to 1) let size: number; //Number of items per page. (optional) (default to 20)